 Simplifying the measurement of inventory - In July 2015, the FASB issued accounting guidance which requires that inventory be measured at the lower of cost or net realizable value.
 Prior to the issuance of the new guidance, inventory was measured at the lower of cost or market.
 Replacing the concept of market with the single measurement of net realizable value is intended to create efficiencies for preparers.
 Inventory measured using the last-in, first-out (LIFO) method and the retail inventory method are not impacted by the new guidance.
-The guidance was effective January 1, 2017 and will be applied prospectively.
-We do not expect the adoption to have a material impact on our financial statements.
+The guidance was effective January 1, 2017, and was applied prospectively.
+The adoption did not have a material impact on our financial statements.